drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

   6. `Model monitoring and maintenance:` The procedure of keeping track of the models' performance and updating them as necessary.
 This might entail keeping track of the model's precision, or retraining the model using new data.
 Tools that can be use is MLflow, which is an open-source platform for managing the machine learning lifecycle, including model training, deployment, and monitoring.
   7. `Visualization and reporting:` Process of visualizing insights in a suitable format such as dashboards, reports, or interactive visualizations.
 Some common tools are *Tableau and PowerBI*.
   8. `Workflow and collaboration:` The procedure for working with team members and managing the workflow.
 Project management software, issue trackers, and version control systems may be used in this.

-- Explain how the data will be stored, managed, and analyzed using MongoDB, as well as the hardware and software requirements needed to support the system.

 MongoDB usage steps:
   1. `Design data schema:` Identifying the relationships of data before storing it in MongoDB